 Technician or Health Care Professional?

 In his opening statements, Dr. Trope said something quite profound.
-He said that Dentists must now decide whether we are "Technicians or Heath Care Professionals".
+He said that Dentists must now decide whether we are “Technicians or Heath Care Professionals”.
 The difference, he said, was important in that technicians can be replaced, most often by either machines or individuals trained to perform these tasks in a step by step manner.
 Health Care professionals, on the other hand, are not simply technicians.
 Their degree confers upon them the responsibility of diagnostician, health care provider and patient advocate/educator.
 There is also the responsibility of being current with regards to techniques and the literature.
 This is how we maintain the state of the art and science of Dentistry and of our practices.
-It is the sum of all of these obligations that separate us from the technician.
+It is the sum of all of these obligations that separates us from the technician.

 In order for Dentistry to remain a profession, the health care professional must not merely “fix things”.
 How many of us are stuck in the rut of “finding something to do today on this patient that their insurance company will pay for?”
 How many of us actually present the optimal treatment plan to the patient and then work backwards?
 Rather than regarding the patient’s needs with: ” I’m going to do what I think they can afford”, how many of us actually sit down with our patients and truly talk to them about their oral health care needs as we see them?

 Proper diagnostic procedures as well as treatment planning, patient education and individual multidisciplinary case management must be part of every day practice.
 If it is not, then the Dentist IS merely a technician and we should not be surprised when Denturists, Dental Nurses and Hygienists see an opportunity to encroach on this territory.
 After all, they say that they can obtain exactly the same skills necessary to perform many of these procedures, simply through repetition or the most basic of technical training.
 Insurance companies, governments and private individuals then begin to look at this option as a feasible way of lowering costs.
+We need look no further than the companies who are marketiing “Teeth Straightening” direct to patients on the TV.
+If patients believe that can get the same results, why go to professional who charges more when you can go to a “technician” who charges much less?

 In these days of high overheads, there is a tendency to focus on production levels at the expense of comprehensive care.
 It is tempting to regard patients as “the extraction in Room 2”, the “the crown prep in Room 1” or the “checkup in Room 3”, simply because it requires the least amount of effort.
 This is compounded by the benefit limitations that are placed upon us by many of our patients.
 The result is that instead of having a plan for the patient, we merely become the person who “fixes things” when they are broken.
 We spend a lot of time replacing older restorations that have no longer become serviceable.
 A simple, “Its broken, I need to fix it”, is all that’s required from us.
 “OK Doc, go ahead if you have to”, is generally the response.
 Its easy, it’s covered and it rarely requires any real extensive discussion with the patient.